OrionExplorer/dcpam/src/DCPAM_WDS/README.md

 **Please note that DCPAM WDS provides support for every ODBC-compliant data source**.

+### DCPAM Database
+DCPAM is designed to be as most customizable as it needs to be.
+Therefore every database listed above as available data source can also be used as DCPAM target database.

 ### Configuration
-For DCPAM WDS `wds_config.json` file is main configuration.
+For DCPAM WDS `wds_config.json` file is the main configuration.
 It defines:
 * DCPAM database.
 * Tables and views (see _app.DATA_), where integrated data is stored.